agigante80/galena_es/_posts/2025-02-18-The_Allure_of_Amethyst.md

 ---
-title: The Allure of Amethyst: A Gemstone's Journey
+title: "The Allure of Amethyst: A Gemstone's Journey"
 subtitle: Explore the rich history and unique properties of Amethyst that makes it a popular choice among gem enthusiasts.
 categories: Gemstones, Geology
 tags: Amethyst, Gemstones, Geology, Mineralogy